 One of the greatest fears of older Americans is that they may end up in a nursing home; simultaneously incurring a great loss of personal autonomy, and a tremendous financial price.
 And, with elders living longer than ever before, chances are that most of us will either know someone in a nursing home or eventually have to enter one ourselves.

 Depending on location and level of care, nursing homes can cost between $85,000 and $98,000 per year.
 Unfortunately, Medicare will not pay for long-term nursing home care, which places the financial burden on elders and their families.
 Many nursing home residents will run out of money within the first year, while others will see their life savings depleted when faced with a prolonged stay.
 This same scenario can occur when hiring in-home care.
 But there is another option—Medicaid planning.

 Proper Medicaid planning rearranges your finances so that countable assets are exchanged for exempt assets (or otherwise made inaccessible to the state).
 This allows you to have Medicaid pay for the same level of quality care, without draining all of your resources.
 But you can't plan alone.
-Elder Law attorneys aren't just for seniors, and we recommend seeking out an Elder Law attorney who has experience and expertise in Medicaid planning.
+Elder Law attorneys aren't just for seniors, and we recommend seeking out an Elder Law attorney who has experience and expertise in Medicaid planning in your state.

 Top 8 Medicaid planning mistakes